-What if I decide to drop my entire Medigap policy (not just the drug coverage) and join a Medicare Advantage Plan that offers drug coverage?
+What if I decide to drop my entire Medigap policy (not just the drug coverage) and join a that offers drug coverage?

-In general, you can only join a Medicare drug plan or Medicare Advantage Plan with drug coverage during the Medicare Open Enrollment Period between October 15 - December 7.
+In general, you can only join a Medicare drug plan or Medicare Advantage Plan with drug coverage during the Medicare Open Enrollment Period between October 15-December 7.
 If you join during Open Enrollment, your coverage will begin on January 1.
-In most cases, if you drop your Medigap policy to join a Medicare Advantage Plan, you won't be able to get it back, so pay careful attention to the timing.
+In most cases, if you drop your Medigap policy to join a Medicare Advantage Plan, you may not be able to get the same policy back, so pay careful attention to the timing.